zareef92/Blockchain-Projects/README.md

   - Service Date: Date on which service is provided
   - Service State: Status of the service -  this is a dynamic variable for tracking 2 flows:
       1. If producer "signs off" on the delivery of the service, and if consumer acknowledges this; status remains "Null" until both parties agree to endorse the service with their digital signature, in which case status changes to "Signed"
-      2. If the service relayed by producer meets the terms of the agreement, in which case status further changes to "Valid", not, in which case status changes to "invalid"
+      2. If the service relayed by producer meets the terms of the agreement, in which case status further changes to "Valid", or if not, status changes to "Invalid"

 - Service Validation Component
   - Producer Account Balance: Producer's account balance - this is a dynamic variable that is updated with net remuneration (the net of rewards - penalties is added to the balance) every time a service instance is deliver and the "check contract" function is triggered